Potassium Citrate-Sodium Citrate-Citric Acid Solution

 Potassium Citrate-Sodium Citrate-Citric Acid Solution Dosage and Administration

-Potassium Citrate-Citric Acid Solution should be taken diluted in water according to directions, followed by additional water, if desired.
+Potassium Citrate and Citric Acid Oral Solution USP should be taken diluted in water according to directions, followed by additional water, if desired.
 Palatability is enhanced if chilled before taking.

-Usual Dosage Range: 2 to 3 teaspoonfuls (10 to 15 mL), diluted with a glassful of water, taken four times a day.
-Potassium Citrate-Citric Acid Solution, diluted with a glassful of water, taken four times a day will usually maintain a urinary pH of 7.0-7.6 throughout most of the 24 hours without unpleasant side effects.
+2 to 3 teaspoonfuls (10 to 15 mL), diluted with a glassful of water, taken four times a day.
+Potassium Citrate and Citric Acid Oral Solution USP, diluted with a glassful of water, taken four times a day will usually maintain a urinary pH of 7.0-7.6 throughout most of the 24 hours without unpleasant side effects.
 To check urinary pH, HYDRION Paper (pH 6.0-8.0) or NITRAZINE Paper (pH 4.5-7.5) are available and easy to use.

 How is Potassium Citrate-Sodium Citrate-Citric Acid Solution Supplied

-Potassium Citrate-Citric Acid Solution is a (red colored; cherry flavored) oral solution and is supplied in the following oral dosage form: NDC 58657-412-16 (16 fl oz bottles).
+Potassium Citrate and Citric Acid Oral Solution USP (clear pink to red colored; berry-citrus flavored) is supplied in the following oral dosage form:

 1100 mg/334 mg per 5 mL